VidulChauhan/AIIT-UMS-Project/README.md

 * Built-in dark mode
 * Dynamic dark mode to be added soon

-NOTE : Please note that since the GUI was made using Tkinter, animations were nearly impossible to emplement at this early stage of the software
+NOTE : Please note that since the GUI was made using Tkinter, animations were nearly impossible to implement at this early stage of the software

 # Use and Utility